 Avascular Necrosis: causes, symptoms and treatment options

-Avascular Necrosis (AVN), also called Freiberg’s Disease, Osteonecrosis, or Bone Infarction is the death of bone tissue due to interruption of the blood supply.
+Avascular Necrosis (AVN), also called Freiberg's disease, osteonecrosis, or Freiberg infraction disease, is the death of bone tissue in the forefoot due to interruption of the blood supply.
+It’s an osteochondral condition, meaning it affects the cartilage and underlying bone in a joint.

-It usually occurs in the second metatarsal (the toe next to the big toe), but it can occur in the third or even fourth toes as well.
+It usually occurs in the second toe (the toe next to the big toe), but it can occur in the third or even fourth toes.
+It is a relatively rare musculoskeletal condition, though its complications can be quite serious.
+Freiberg disease in adults is possible, but it is more common in adolescents

-Avascular necrosis, also known as Freiberg’s disease or Freiberg’s Infarction or Infraction, is a painful condition that frequently affects young athletes, especially teenaged girls.
+Freiberg's disease is a painful condition that can affect young athletes, especially teenage girls.

-Additionally, risk factors such as chemotherapy, high dose of steroid use, sickle cell disease are associated with avascular necrosis.
+Risk factors that impair circulation, such as chemotherapy, lupus, diabetes, and sickle cell disease, are associated with avascular necrosis as well.

-Because the injury develops over a long period of time, it may be tough to detect avascular necrosis in its early stages.
-If your child is complaining of these symptoms, you may want to have him or her evaluated by a foot and ankle specialist:
+Because the injury develops over a long period, detecting avascular necrosis in its early stages can be challenging.
+If your child is complaining of these Freiberg’s disease symptoms, you may want to have them evaluated by our foot and ankle specialists:

 • Dull aching in the front of the foot